amilord/Allay-Mindfullness/README.md

 Future Builds for this app:
 #1.
+About us page for the web application/ contact us page.
+#2.
 Survey once signed in which has a user enter their demographics and take a K10 test and then have a personalized program for wellness based on their results from the test.
-#2.
+#3.
 Meditation app linked to the dashboard.
+#4.
+Extension for chrome users to know how their network is feeling and keep up to date with one another.

 Credit: